woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 - Here we use the Spread Operator to loop through the different object properties in `App.js` `<CatCard />` component `{...cat}`

-- Then, in `CatCat.js` we move our Destructuring into our CatCard functions parameters, removing the need to assign these values to props `function CatCard({ name, photo, alt, species, favFoods, birthYear }) {}`
+- Then, in `CatCard.js` we move our Destructuring into our CatCard functions parameters, removing the need to assign these values to props `function CatCard({ name, photo, alt, species, favFoods, birthYear }) {}`

+</pre>
+</details>

-- All three ways of accessing props are perfectly valid.
+Note: All three ways of accessing props are perfectly valid.
 Which one you choose might depend on how much repetition there is in your file.
 If there isn't much repetition you might not want to use destructuring at all, which is fine.
 If there is lots of repetition but lots of property values you want to access, putting them in your functions parameters might get a bit long!
 So it's up to you how you create the cleanest solution.

-</pre>
-</details>

 And there you have it!